JolieKimy/slides_base/README.md

 # slides_base

-Slides environment using reaveal.js and sass
+Slides environment using reaveal.js and sass.

+Checkout the slides to learn how to use it ;)